mmseng/AislingMatHelper/README.md

 2. If you have a salary to claim, claim it and reopen the Power Contact menu, to remove that menu option.
 3. Make sure the top button is selected (i.e. `FULL SYSTEM STATISTICS`).
 4. Make sure your mouse cursor is away from any buttons, as it can interfere.
+5a.
+To buy:
+    - Press your configured `BuyOneQuota` (default `F1`) or `BuyAllQuotas` (default `F2`) hotkey.
+5b.
+To deliver:
+    - Highlight the material you want to deliver.
+    - Press your configured `Deliver` hotkey (default `F3`).
-5. Don't move your mouse or press any keys while the script takes control of your inputs.
+6. Don't move your mouse or press any keys while the script takes control of your inputs.
 Once it's done you can continue playing as usual.

 #### Buying
-6. Press your configured `BuyOneQuota` (default `F1`) or `BuyAllQuotas` (default `F2`) hotkey.

 #### Delivering
-6. Highlight the material you want to deliver.
-7. Press your configured `Deliver` hotkey (default `F3`).

 ### Usage notes
 - If the timings aren't quite right for your specific rig, see the <a href='#timing-variables'>Timing Variables</a> section below.
 The timings were mostly tested in Horizons.
 The script works in Odyssey, but the timings may need some minor tweaking.